How to speed up the Opera web browser

 - Battery Saver -- Battery Saver preserves battery when you are using Opera on a device on battery.
 It will reduce performance however to achieve that.
 If performance is more important to you, disable battery saver.

-- Flash -- Make sure Flash is either set to "click to play", or "block sites from running Flash".
+- Flash -- Make sure Flash is set to "ask first" if you use it occasionally or that "allow sites to run Flash" is disabled.
 You can add exceptions for sites that you want Flash to run on.

 Other Tweaks and options